apgeorg/Behavioral-Cloning/report/report.md

 ### Data Exploration

-The data set provided by udacity contains 8036 images for each camera (center, left, right) with an image shape of 160x320x3.To get an idea what the images the look like, I visualize an image of each camera.
+The data set provided by Udacity contains 8036 images for each camera (center, left, right) with an image shape of 160x320x3.To get an idea what the images the look like, I visualize an image of each camera.

 ![alt text][image1]